denten-books/plain-text/3-format.md

 @armstrong_digital_2006.

 [^ln3-dom]: See @furuta_document_1982, 418: "Concrete objects are defined over
-one or more two dimensional page spaces and represent possible formatted images of abstract objects."
+one or more two dimensional *page spaces* and represent possible formatted images of abstract objects."<!--this is already quoted above, necessary?
+PRP-->

 [^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeditated